openmarmot/aws-ec2-nvidia-drivers/README.md

 - test with the nvidia-smi cli command
 - designed to use connect->session manager from the ec2 console to connect to the cli

+### cft-al2023-p3-series.yaml
+- Cloudformation template for Amazon Linux 2023 on a p3.x instance type.
+- Note that this is a newer os and has different prereqs to install
+- test with the nvidia-smi cli command
+- designed to use connect->session manager from the ec2 console to connect to the cli